Jurdan Martitegi

-Jurdan Martitegi Lizaso (born May 10, 1980, in Durango, Vizcaya, Spain) is a member of the armed Basque nationalist and terrorist group Euskadi Ta Askatasuna (ETA).
+Jurdan Martitegi Lizaso (born May 10, 1980, in Durango, Vizcaya, Spain) is a member of the armed Basque nationalist group Euskadi Ta Askatasuna (ETA).
 He is best known as the head of the military/commando unit of the group since late 2008 until April 18, 2009, when he was arrested by French police.
 He is considered to be one of the most dangerous members of ETA, considered a terrorist organization by the European Union, with police describing him as "extremely violent".

 He gained prominence in the military section of ETA by leading the 'commando Vizcaya' (Biscay Command) after the 2006 ceasefire along with Arkaitz Goikoetxea and rose to the highest level of ETA's military leadership following the December 2008 arrest of Aitzol Iriondo alias Gurbita who had replaced Miguel de Garikoitz Aspiazu Rubina alias Txeroki, arrested less than a month before.

 ETA activity

 Kale borroka

 Before joining ETA, Jurdan Martitegi had a wide record of kale borroka acts.
 On February 12, 1998, he presented himself in front of Baltasar Garzón, after being accused of several street violence acts during 1997.
 He was shortly released but later accused of taking part in a molotov attack against an Ertzaintza police station in Amorebieta.
 In 2000 he was arrested after attacking a concessionaire in Iurreta and a bank and Guardia Civil barracks in Galdakao, in which a policeman was wounded.
 He was arrested again on March 5, 2001, after placing an explosive at the Durango courts and spent some time at the Alcalá Meco and Daroca prisons.